Angiolo Mazzoni: Life

 Politically astute, Mazzoni also joined the National Fascist Party in 1926.
 He owed much of his success and influence to his intimate connections with the Fascist regime, and played a decisive role in using architecture to consolidate positive images of Fascism.

 The Fascist regime engaged in a comprehensive national program of public works.
 As chief architect for the Ministry of Communications and for the State Railways, both key modernizing sectors of Fascist rebuilding programs, Mazzoni designed many of them.
-Italy still contains hundreds of his large and small railway and telecommunications buildings, extant and functioning, a tribute to his mastery of robust, hard-working construction.
-In many of these he collaborated with architect and engineer Roberto Narducci.
+Italy still contains hundreds of its large and small railway and telecommunications buildings, extant and functioning, a tribute to its mastery of robust, hard-working construction.
+In many of these, he collaborated with architect and engineer Roberto Narducci.